 Key differentiator: Docusaurus is the most popular React documentation framework (60k+ GitHub stars, used by Meta, Algolia, Supabase, and hundreds of open-source projects).
 This plugin makes any Docusaurus site’s documentation available to AI agents through MCP.
 Build-time processing means the search index is generated during docusaurus build — no runtime overhead.
 Pre-built adapters for Vercel, Netlify, and Cloudflare Workers enable deployment anywhere.

-Limitation: Very early (13 stars).
+Limitation: Still small (22 stars, up from 13).
 Docusaurus-only — no support for VitePress, Nextra, MkDocs, Sphinx, or other documentation frameworks.
 Requires serverless deployment for the MCP endpoint.
 CORS configuration needed for browser-based clients.
 The FlexSearch approach is keyword-based, not semantic.

 Additional Documentation Servers